MinayoMelanie/MinayoMelanie/README.md

 ## Hello there! 👋

-### 🌸A girl in the tech world passionate about using technology to make a positive impact on the world
+### 🌸A girl in the tech world passionate about using technology to make a positive impact in the world

 ## 🌟 **About Me**